arinjayakhare1/CDACProjectUsingRLAN/README.md

 The functions are quite straightforward.
-In case of any queries, I can be contacted at 9971273053 or arinjayakhare1@gmail.com
+In case of any queries, I can be contacted at arinjayakhare1@gmail.com